nephio-project/docs/content/en/docs/apis/_index.md

-Nephio APIs primarily consist of a collection of Go API objects, CRDs and other KRM types, specified and maintained in the [Nephio API repository](https://github.com/nephio-project/api). this page aims to give a high level overview of the objects that are available and their relationships, and is based on an
+Nephio APIs primarily consist of a collection of Go API objects, CRDs and other KRM types, specified and maintained in the [Nephio API repository](https://github.com/nephio-project/api).
+This page aims to give a high level overview of the objects that are available and their relationships, and is based on an
 [original document](https://docs.google.com/document/d/1-5nlpY4FbuhWtdKTvIqPOv4bWmA6zx6TdHoEfk9Jc_Q/edit)
-developed ny Tal Liron.
+developed by Tal Liron.

 The aim is to keep these diagrams as simple as possible for now and only convey the important aspects of the modelled entities.
 As such they are intended to give a high-level overview of the entities and relationships that can be accessed and modified via the Nephio API, and provide reference to detailed documentation, generated from the code, where available.